Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: KR-ModMax BH Solution and Horizon Structure

 which gives rise to a conserved energy along timelike and null geodesics \cite{Hawking:1975vcx}.
-The surface gravity $\kappa$, characterizing the strength of the gravitational field at the event horizon, is defined through the Killing identity
+The surface gravity $\kappa$, characterizing the strength of the gravitational field at the EH, is defined through the Killing identity

-and remains constant over the horizon in accordance with the zeroth law of black hole mechanics \cite{Bardeen:1973gs,wald1993black}.
+and remains constant over the horizon in accordance with the zeroth law of BH mechanics \cite{Bardeen:1973gs,wald1993black}.

 For the static metric function~\eqref{metric_solution}, the surface gravity is obtained directly from the radial derivative of the lapse function evaluated at the outer horizon radius $r_+$,

 The relative sign of the two terms is controlled by the branch parameter $\zeta$, leading to qualitatively different thermal behavior in the ordinary and phantom branches.